List of Monster High characters: Rochelle Goyle

 Rochelle Goyle (voiced by Erin Fitzgerald) is the daughter of the Gargoyles.
 She has a mix of white, pink, and light blue hair, pink eyes, light grey skin, and wings.
 She is from Scaris.
 She can be shy sometimes, but is very protective of her friends, but this can tend to get in the way of friends who do not desire her protection.
 She enjoys sculpting and is fond of architecture.
 Her pet is a gargoyle griffin named Roux.
 Rochelle is one of the three main characters of the Ghoulfriends series by Gitty Daneshvari.
 She appeared at the 2012 New York City Toy Fair, and again in 2014 for the Zombie Shake line.
 She was a featured character in the Shriekwrecked film.

 Scarah Screams

 Scarah Screams (voiced by Erin Fitzgerald in the first appearance, and Paula Bodin (born Rhodes) in later appearances) is the daughter of the Banshee.
 She has long black hair with greenish-yellow streaks, eyes that have no irises or pupils, and likes to wear clothes that have green in them.
-In the web series, she wears a green dress and a green hairband.
 She is a bit reserved as whenever she speaks, the other monsters misinterpret it as a bad omen.

 Scarah Screams was one of three prototype dolls (alongside Headless Headmistress Bloodgood and Daughter of Arachne) that were featured at the 2011 San Diego Comic-Con.
 Mattel conducted a poll at the convention as well as online as to which of the three would be made.
-Scarah Screams won the poll; her official doll was released at San Diego Comic-Con 2012.
+Scarah won the poll; her official doll was released at San Diego Comic-Con 2012.